pxlvre/gramr/nothungup/README.md

 ## About

 Nothungup is the official installer for Nothung that automatically checks for system dependencies (Rust, Cargo, Foundry) and offers to install missing components.
-It provides a seamless installation experience similar to `rustup` and `foundryup`.
+It installs both the Nothung CLI and Wotan interactive wizard, providing a seamless installation experience similar to `rustup` and `foundryup`.

 ## Installation